-47.-(1) The Secretary of State, the Treasury or the Commissioners may, in accordance with this regulation, disclose-

-- (a) any information obtained under or by virtue of Part 6 (Exceptions and licences), this Part or Part 9 (Maritime enforcement), or - (b) any information held in connection with- - (i) anything done under or by virtue of Part 2 (Designation of persons), Part 3 (Finance), Part 5 (Trade), or - (ii) any exception or licence under Part 6 or anything done in accordance with such an exception or under the authority of such a licence.
+- 47.-(1) The Secretary of State, the Treasury or the Commissioners may, in accordance with this regulation, disclose- - (a) any information obtained under or by virtue of Part 6 (Exceptions and licences), this Part or Part 9 (Maritime enforcement), or - (b) any information held in connection with- - (i) anything done under or by virtue of Part 2 (Designation of persons), Part 3 (Finance) or Part 5 (Trade), or

-(2) Information referred to in paragraph (1) may be disclosed for, or in connection with, any of the following purposes-

-- (a) any purpose stated in regulation 4 (purposes); - (b) the exercise of functions under these Regulations; - (c) facilitating, monitoring or ensuring compliance with these Regulations; - (d) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the United Kingdom- - (i) for an offence under any provision of these Regulations, - (ii) for an offence under CEMA in connection with a prohibition mentioned in regulation 21(1) (export of military goods), or

-- (iii) in relation to a monetary penalty under section 146 of the Policing and Crime Act 2017 (breach of financial sanctions legislation)(a); - (e) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in any of the Channel Islands, the Isle of Man or any British overseas territory for an offence- - (i) under a provision in any such jurisdiction that is similar to a provision of these Regulations, or - (ii) in connection with a prohibition in any such jurisdiction that is similar to a prohibition referred to in sub-paragraph (d)(ii); - (f) compliance with an international obligation(b); - (g) facilitating the exercise by an authority outside the United Kingdom or by an international organisation of functions which correspond to functions under these Regulations. - (3) Information referred to in paragraph (1) may be disclosed to the following persons- - (a) a police officer; - (b) any person holding or acting in any office under or in the service of- - (i) the Crown in right of the Government of the United Kingdom, - (ii) the Crown in right of the Scottish Government, the Northern Ireland Executive or the Welsh Government, - (iii) the States of Jersey, Guernsey or Alderney or the Chief Pleas of Sark, - (iv) the Government of the Isle of Man, or - (v) the Government of any British overseas territory; - (c) any law officer of the Crown for Jersey, Guernsey or the Isle of Man; - (d) the Scottish Legal Aid Board; - (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority; - (f) any other regulatory body (whether or not in the United Kingdom); - (g) any organ of the United Nations; - (h) the Council of the European Union, the European Commission or the European External Action Service; - (i) the Government of any country; - (j) any other person where the Secretary of State, the Treasury or the Commissioners (as the case may be) consider that it is appropriate to disclose the information.
+- (ii) any exception or licence under Part 6 or anything done in accordance with such an exception or under the authority of such a licence. - (2) Information referred to in paragraph (1) may be disclosed for, or in connection with, any of the following purposes- - (a) any purpose stated in regulation 4 (purposes); - (b) the exercise of functions under these Regulations; - (c) facilitating, monitoring or ensuring compliance with these Regulations; - (d) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in the United Kingdom- - (i) for an offence under any provision of these Regulations, - (ii) for an offence under CEMA in connection with the prohibition mentioned in regulation 20(1) (export of military goods), or - (iii) in relation to a monetary penalty under section 146 of the Policing and Crime Act 2017 (breach of financial sanctions legislation)(a); - (e) taking any action with a view to instituting, or otherwise for the purposes of, any proceedings in any of the Channel Islands, the Isle of Man or any British overseas territory for an offence- - (i) under a provision in any such jurisdiction that is similar to a provision of these Regulations, or - (ii) in connection with a prohibition in any such jurisdiction that is similar to a prohibition referred to in sub-paragraph (d)(ii); - (f) compliance with an international obligation(b); - (g) facilitating the exercise by an authority outside the United Kingdom or by an international organisation of functions which correspond to functions under these Regulations. - (3) Information referred to in paragraph (1) may be disclosed to the following persons- - (a) a police officer; - (b) any person holding or acting in any office under or in the service of- - (i) the Crown in right of the Government of the United Kingdom, - (ii) the Crown in right of the Scottish Government, the Northern Ireland Executive or the Welsh Government, - (iii) the States of Jersey, Guernsey or Alderney or the Chief Pleas of Sark, - (iv) the Government of the Isle of Man, or - (v) the Government of any British overseas territory; - (c) any law officer of the Crown for Jersey, Guernsey or the Isle of Man; - (d) the Scottish Legal Aid Board; - (e) the Financial Conduct Authority, the Prudential Regulation Authority, the Bank of England, the Jersey Financial Services Commission, the Guernsey Financial Services Commission or the Isle of Man Financial Services Authority; - (f) any other regulatory body (whether or not in the United Kingdom); - (g) any organ of the United Nations; - (h) the Council of the European Union, the European Commission or the European External Action Service; - (i) the Government of any country;